bernymac/BISEN/README.md

 BISEN is a searchable symmetric encryption scheme, allowing for secure boolean queries over remote datastores by leveraging Intel SGX for trustworthy computation.

+A full description of this project was published here: https://ieeexplore.ieee.org/abstract/document/9149632 (alternate link: http://di.fc.ul.pt/~blferreira/papers/tsdc20.pdf).

+If you are to use this project, please cite: Ferreira, B., Portela, B., Oliveira, T., Borges, G., Domingos, H. J., & Leitao, J. (2020).
+Boolean Searchable Symmetric Encryption with Filters on Trusted Hardware.
+IEEE Transactions on Dependable and Secure Computing.

 ----

 The framework exports three utility namespaces (trusted_util, outside_util & tcrypto) that can be used by the external library.